Want to know the secret on how to get rid of hip dips fast?

 But in the scientific world, it’s known as trochanteric depression.

-It’s basically caused by having bone structure, muscle mass and fat distribution that’s not in cosmetic alignment.
+It’s basically caused by having bone structure, size of the muscle and fat distribution that’s not in cosmetic alignment.

 Depending on the size of your hips and pelvis it can really vary from person to person.
 Women have the most problem with hip dips but men can also get them too.

-Hip dips are harmless and can be totally normal but unfortunately, many women hate the look of them.
+Hip dips are harmless and can be totally normal but unfortunately, many women hate the look of them and prefer wider fuller hips.

-Here you’ll find the best ways to get rid of your hip dips so you can finally round out your bum with the best exercise and diet plan possible.
+Here you’ll find the best ways to get rid of your hip dips so you can finally round out your bum with the fastest and best exercise plan possible.

 You might describe your hip dips as having “weird hip proportions” and it can make you hate the look of your hips.